HAbitsLab/habits_lab_webpage/content/authors/john/_index.md

 ---
 # Display name
-title: "Alex Karr"
+title: "John Rogers"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "alex"
+- "john"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Research Dietitian
+role: Professor of Materials Science and Engineering, Biomedical Engineering and Neurological Surgery

 # Organizations/Affiliations
 organizations: